Multicultural Health - interpreting and translating

 The Queensland Government recognises that a significant number of people do not speak English well enough or are not able to communicate adequately with Queensland Government staff and Queensland Government funded non-government organisations.
 The Queensland Government Language Services Policy states that clients should be provided with fair and equitable access to services that are responsive and high quality.

-The Queensland Health Interpreter Service can provide on-site, telephone and video remote interpreters 24 hours a day, seven days a week in more than 130 languages.
+Queensland Health provides interpreters on-site and by telephone and video-conference 24 hours a day, seven days a week in more than 130 languages for clients who are not proficient in English.
+More information can be found here.

 It is Queensland Government policy to use professional interpreters when possible.